DougBurke/hmcpi/examples/README.md

 interface, such as help, automatic completion of commands, or cleaning user input.

-Note that this program does not take use the mcpi library, since it is a low-level interface.
+Note that this program does not take use the `mcpi` library, since it is provides a direct connection to the MineCraft-Pi program.

 isongold
 --------